4th ANNUAL Bassoon DAY

-The Morehead State University Department of Music, Theatre and Dance is pleased to announce its Annual Bassoon Day, Saturday, November 2, 2013, to be held in Baird Music Hall and at Morehead State University.
+The Morehead State University Department of Music, Theatre and Dance is pleased to announce its Annual Bassoon Day, Saturday, November 8, 2014, to be held in Baird Music Hall and at Morehead State University.
 This clinic is meant for all bassoonists from beginners to professionals and will include activities for all – group master classes, bassoon ensemble, solo master classes and an opening and closing recital.
 In addition, a clinic on preparation for All-State Bassoon Auditions will be held in the afternoon and teachers (bassoonists and non-bassoonists alike) are encouraged to attend – professional development certificates will be provided.
-This year’s guest artist is Dr. Michael Burns from the University of North Carolina-Greensboro, a Yamaha Bassoon Artist.
+This year’s guest artist is Dr. Christin Schillinger from Miami University (Ohio), a Fox Bassoon Artist.

 Cost of the Bassoon Day is $30 for all students.
 Teacher participants, MSU students, parents and chaperones attend free of charge.